EoinKanro/fake-rest/README.md

 # Fake-Rest

-Fake-Rest is used to create REST controllers for test your projects
+Fake-Rest is service to mock REST controllers for test your projects

 ### Getting started